Challenges and opportunities for the accounting profession

 - Take the changing digital ecosystem as an opportunity to review your business processes, optimize your operations and develop new niches.

 - Open the door to innovative solutions like cloud computing that facilitate file sharing and storage.

-Is it possible to be at the forefront of every innovation?
-Of course not.
+Keeping abreast of every advance in technology is not realistic: this is the direct consequence of the increased speed of innovation.
 As a CPA, however, you are used to staying current in your sphere of action.
 Don’t let the gap between your expertise and innovation widen.

 Academic curriculum and continuing education

 Technological skills have been added to the curriculum of future CPAs and the CPA professional development program.
 Still, new technologies are changing at breakneck speed and it can be difficult to keep your knowledge current.
 You have to learn, unlearn and relearn if you want to stay ahead of the curve in your organization.